If you'd like to interview Rick Steves, please email email@example.com.

 Travel is a major contributor to climate change.
 Carbon emissions from transatlantic flights, in particular, are a major threat to our environment.
 As a company that promotes (and profits from) travel, Rick Steves' Europe feels that it's ethical to account for our travelers' impact on the environment.
 Many travel companies purchase "carbon offset credits," which are managed by brokers and fund clean energy projects in wealthier countries.
-Instead, we're annually investing $1 million in a portfolio of organizations in order to directly fund climate-smart agriculture, conservation, and agroforestry in underdeveloped countries — with an emphasis on projects that empower women and strengthen communities.
+Instead, we're annually investing in a portfolio of nonprofit organizations in order to directly fund climate-smart agriculture, conservation, and agroforestry in underdeveloped countries — with an emphasis on projects that empower women and strengthen communities.
 We're also supporting organizations that encourage our federal government to adopt climate-smart policies.
 This way, the next generation can enjoy the same happy travels we've had.
 Learn more about our initiative and the thinking behind it at www.ricksteves.com/climate.

 Click on the images to view the full-sized JPGs.
 Right-click on the download link to save the image.

 Description: Travelers face a dilemma: While international travel is one of the best ways to become a better global citizen, every flight emits damaging carbon into the atmosphere.
 Fortunately, it's possible to mitigate this environmental toll.
 Each year, Rick Steves' Europe invests in a portfolio of nonprofits that are making a big difference.

 While there are many ways to do this, we believe the best approach is to pursue long-term solutions: climate-smart projects in the developing world, combined with advocacy to shape legislation in the US.
 Visit www.ricksteves.com/climate.